The New World

 Story & Plot Summary: The New World

-Quick Plot Summary: Released in 2005, The New World is a Drama, History, Romance film directed by Terrence Malick.
+Quick Plot Summary: Released in 2005, The New World is a Drama, History, Romance film directed by Terrence Malick, written by Terrence Malick.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Colin Farrell.
+It provides a scannable look at the movie's central conflict involving Colin Farrell as Captain Smith.

 Story Breakdown